Alejandro J. Estudillo

 Critically Evaluating Psychology: Past and Present (Lecturer)

-In this undergraduate module, I conduct a 2-hour session on the cognitive revolution and how and why the cognitive paradigm integrates interdisciplinary perspectives from psychology, neuroscience, linguistics, artificial intelligence, and philosophy to explain mental processes and behavior.
+In this undergraduate module, I teach about the cognitive revolution and how and why the cognitive paradigm integrates interdisciplinary perspectives from psychology, neuroscience, linguistics, artificial intelligence, and philosophy to explain mental processes and behavior.

 Experimental Methods and Statistical Analysis (Module Convenor)